- SEO for financial services places a strong emphasis on trust.

 In other words, if you’re giving financial advice, it better be good, it better be trustworthy, and it better be written by an expert.

 When you’re executing SEO for finance companies and advisors, you need to take a rigorous, disciplined and careful approach to content marketing.
 In your industry, it’s critical to pay close attention to quality and trust factors.
-If you ignore them, disruptive small business lending companies and SEO-savvy financial advisors will be rewarded with higher rankings.
+If you ignore them, disruptive small business lending companies and search engine savvy financial advisors will be rewarded with higher rankings.

 Let’s take a closer look at the individual components of SEO for financial advisors.